Best first cars for new drivers 2021

 The Volkswagen Up is another small car that feels big.
 It’s available with a range of personalisation options that mean you can have it with a striking paint job and an uprated Beats Electronics stereo.

-Whatever model you choose, the Up feels more spacious inside than other small cars.
+Whatever model you choose, the Up feels more spacious inside than other first cars.
 There’s noticeably more elbow room than in narrower small cars and the back seat is just big enough for tall adults.
 Even the boot is relatively large and most models have an adjustable floor that gives you somewhere to hide valuables.

 The Up feels right at home in the city where its small size and accurate steering make it perfect for negotiating congestion and squeezing into tight parking spaces.
 The Up is only available with small petrol engines that are cheap to run, although the 90PS model is worth considering if you do lots of motorway driving.